FaarahSheek/Brain-Tumour-Classification-Project/README.md

 - Applying advanced preprocessing techniques
 - Adding explainability methods like Grad-CAM
 - Hyperparameter tuning for better accuracy

+3. Why use CNNs for brain tumor classification?

+CNNs are highly effective for image-based tasks because they:
+- Automatically extract spatial features from images
+- Capture patterns like edges, shapes, and textures
+- Perform well on medical imaging tasks such as MRI analysis
+- This makes them ideal for detecting subtle tumor characteristics in brain scans.

 ### Project Structure